Many Roads to Synchrony: Natural Time Scales and Their Algorithms: Introduction

 \section{Introduction}

-Stochastic processes are often described by the spatial and temporal length scales over which correlations exist.
-In physics, the range of correlations is a structural property, giving the range over which significant energetic coupling exists between the system's degrees of freedom.
-In time series analysis, knowing the length scale of correlations is key to successful forecasting.
-In biosequence analysis, the decay of correlations along DNA base pairs determines in some measure the difficulty faced by a replicating enzyme as it ``decides'' to begin copying a gene.
-The common element in these is that the correlation scale determines how quickly the observer (analyzer, forecaster, or enzyme) comes to \emph{synchronize} to the process---that is, comes to know a relevant structure of the stochastic process.
+Stochastic processes are frequently characterized by the spatial and temporal length scales over which correlations exist.
+In physics, the range of correlations is a structural property giving, for example, the distance over which significant energetic coupling exists among a system's degrees of freedom \cite{Reic80a}.
+In time series analysis, knowing the temporal scale of correlations is key to successful forecasting \cite{Weig93a}.
+In biosequence analysis, the decay of correlations along DNA base pairs determines in some measure the difficulty faced by a replicating enzyme as it ``decides'' to begin transcribing a gene \cite{Raj08a}.
+In multiagent systems, one of an agent's first goals is to detect useful states in its environment \cite{Crut01b}.
+The common element in these is that the correlation scale determines how quickly an observer---analyst, forecaster, enzyme, or agent---\emph{synchronizes} to a process; that is, how it comes to know a relevant structure of the stochastic process.

-We recently showed that there are a number of distinct, though related, length scales associated with synchronizing to presentations of stationary stochastic processes \cite{Crut10a}.
-Here, we show that these length scales come in two flavors: \emph{topological} and \emph{statistical}.
-The topological length scales depend only on the underlying graph topology of the effective states and their transitions, while the statistical length scales vary with the underlying probabilistic structure.
+We recently showed that there are a number of distinct, though related, length scales associated with synchronizing to stationary stochastic processes \cite{Crutchfield2010}.
+Here, we show that these length scales are \emph{topological}, depending only on the underlying graph topology of a canonical representation of the stochastic process.
+This reveals deep ties between the structure of a process's minimal sufficient statistic and synchronization of an observer.
+We also recently introduced another class of synchronization length scales based, not on state-based models, but on the convergence of sequence statistics \cite{James2011}.
+We briefly compare these to the Markov and cryptic orders.

-Specifically, we investigate measures of synchronization and their associated lengths scales for hidden Markov models (HMMs)---a particular class of processes that have an internal (hidden) Markovian dynamic that produces an observed data sequence.
-We compare and contrast various notions of being synchronized in a setting where one is given a model and a sequence of observations.
-Several of the length scales described (e.g., Markov order and synchronization time) are familiar in fields such as physics, stochastic processes, information theory, and machine learning, while others (e.g., cryptic order) are relatively new and their applicability has yet to be fully appreciated.
-In this work, we provide efficient algorithms for their calculation.
+Specifically, we investigate measures of synchronization and their associated lengths scales for hidden Markov models (HMMs)---a particular class of processes with an internal (hidden) Markovian dynamic that produces an observed sequence.
+We focus on two such measures---the Markov order and the cryptic order---and show through a series of incremental steps how they can be efficiently and accurately computed from the process's minimal sufficient statistic, the \eM.